-Deadline for receipt of comments in the ASB office: October 31, 2017
+Deadline for receipt of responses in the ASB office: August 31, 2016

-The ASB periodically reviews the completeness of ASOPs for all practice areas and asked the Life Committee to consider whether an ASOP addressing life insurance and annuity pricing principles would be appropriate.
+practice areas and asked the Life Committee to consider whether an ASOP addressing life insurance and annuity pricing principles would be appropriate.
 Casualty and Health areas have guidance on ratemaking.
 In October 2014, the ASB Life Committee distributed a Request for Comments regarding an ASOP focused on life insurance and annuity pricing.
-Sixteen comment letters were received.
+Sixteen comments were received.
 Most of the comments supported the drafting of such an ASOP.

 The pricing of products is one of the most important functions actuaries perform.
 Therefore, the ASB Life Committee believes that the profession would be well served by an ASOP providing guidance regarding life insurance and annuity product pricing.
 The ASB agreed and approved the creation of an exposure draft.